PDM4AR/exercises/docs/06-collisionchecking.md

 #### Step 7: Optimization via Axis-Aligned Bounding Boxes

 The execution time performance of the collision checker is quite important for an efficient planning module.
-In this step, the aim is to improve the execution time perfromance of the `polygon_segment_collision` primitive.
+In this step, the aim is to improve the execution time performance of the `polygon_segment_collision` primitive.
 We can achieve the same result by simply checking the points within the AABB.
 In this way, we can get rid of unnecessary collision checks.
 As a result, we aim to see the execution time difference between pure collision checking and collision checking with the optimization.